Mrs. Amy Strom

 Mr. Wolk is a native of Connecticut.
 He graduated with a B.A. in Medieval and Renaissance Studies from Washington and Lee University in Lexington, VA in 2012.
 His senior thesis was titled, “Distributism and Medieval English Peasant Life: Testing the Historical Vision of Hilaire Belloc.”
 On Easter of the same year, he entered the Catholic Church, converting from Protestantism, and before that, atheism.
 After graduating, he began an M.A. in Theology at Franciscan University of Steubenville, which he completed at the Pontifical Faculty of the Immaculate Conception at the Dominican House of Studies in Washington, DC in 2015.
 He successfully defended his Master’s thesis, “How the Philosophical Doctrines of St. Thomas Aquinas and William of Ockham Affect Their Theological Doctrines of Grace and Charity.”
 This is his third year as the theology teacher at Providence Academy.

 Mrs. Olivia Wolk

 Mrs. Wolk graduated from Franciscan University of Steubenville with a B.A. in Sacred Music and Theology.
-She has taught private voice lessons for four years, and is specially trained in both solo and ensemble singing in the sacred and classical music traditions.
+She has taught private voice lessons for six years, and is specially trained in both solo and ensemble singing in the sacred and classical music traditions.
 She teaches music to grades K-12, and directs the Providence Academy Schola.